AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 }
 ```

-> Note: Since world state persists between transactions, the latest state is injected into a new AVM context.
+> Since world state persists between transactions, the latest state is injected into a new AVM context.

 Given a [`PublicCallRequest`](../transactions/tx-object#public-call-request) and its parent [`TxRequest`](../transactions/local-execution#execution-request), these above-listed "`INITIAL_*`" entries are defined as follows: